fatimaalheeh/VendingMachine/README.md

 # VendingMachine
 ### Start:
-1. use VS code, download python extension, you also need python to be installed on your system
+1. use VS code, download python extension, you also need python to be installed on your system or just double click the interface.py file and start writing commands.
 2. first command is: restock as the inventory is empty by default
 3. second command: inventory
 4. you can write: start: to see the architecture of the snacks in the vending machine